 The world’s largest car manufacturer, Toyota Motor Corp., shares a partnership with three Japanese carmakers: Suzuki, Mazda, and Subaru.
 The Honda and Nissan merger represents the growing trend towards consolidation.
 Honda CEO Toshihiro Mibe has stated that the companies have decided they can better navigate the changing industry together.

 Will the Honda and Nissan merger mark global success for the two companies?
 Or is Carlos Ghosn right, and will this “desperate move” spell ruin for these Japanese auto giants?
 It’s too soon to tell.
+Keep reading AUTOLIVENEWS blogs to know what will happen when Nissan and Honda merge.